-This is a Necklace.
+This is a necklace.
+It was designed by Frank Hess and made for Miriam Haskell.
 It is dated ca. 1950 and we acquired it in 2016.
 Its medium is electro-plated metal, rhinestones, semi-precious stones, glass beads.
 It is a part of the Product Design and Decorative Arts department.

 Inspired by Chanel’s “vrais bijoux en toc” (real fake jewelry) of the 1920s, Miriam Haskell opened a costume jewelry shop in the McAlphin Hotel in New York City in 1924.
 Haskell made a name for herself as a jewelry designer by emphasizing quality craftsmanship and sophisticated design rather than the use of precious materials.
 Starting in 1926 when she hired Frank Hess as a designer, Haskell primarily handled the business matters.
 Hess designed the prototypes and Haskell determined which pieces went into production.
 With later outlets in Miami, Saks Fifth Avenue, and Harvey Nichols in London, Haskell's costume jewelry was worn and collected by some of Hollywood’s biggest names including Joan Crawford and Lucille Ball, who were both loyal clients.